typovrak/nixos-launchers/README.md

 > Effortlessly configure and manage your desktop’s default application launchers and MIME type associations on NixOS.
 This module automates directory setup, permissions, and .desktop entry deployment for a seamless user experience.

-## 🧩 Part of the Typovrak NixOS Ecosystem
+## 🧩 Part of the Typovrak NixOS ecosystem

 This module is part of ```Typovrak NixOS```, a fully modular and declarative operating system configuration built entirely with :